AriFordsham/GHCWiki/typeable.md

 ```

-While this GADT is expressible in GHC now (note the existential kind in TRApp), it is not very useful without kind equalities.
+While this GADT is expressible in GHC now (note the existential kind in TRApp), **it is not very useful without kind equalities**.
+(GHC does not currently support kind equalities, but Richard Eisenberg is working that very quesiton.)

 Pattern matching TypeRep would produce a TyCon with unknown kind but any cast function we could write, i.e.

 ```wiki